County Clerk Frequently Asked Questions

 What happens next?

-After being entered into the computer and indexed to the proper book, the instrument is scanned
+After being entered into the computer and indexed, the document is scanned

 electronically and the image is stored.
 These stored images are also used to create microfilm